kamsandhu93/visitor-signin/README.md

     Start both containers in debug mode
 -b, --build
-    Force rebuild of both containers even when there are no changes
+    Force rebuild of both containers even when there are no changes -db, --database
+    Name of database file (default: visitor_db.db) -br, --branch
+    Select which branch to use (default: master)
 ```